songlinjian/Yeti-Project/doc/yeti-dm-setup.md

 Note that it might be possible to start using the new list of Yeti name servers as soon as all DM have received it.
-However for predictability and simplicity we will always use the scheduled for now.
+However for predictability and simplicity we will always use the scheduled time for now.

 [1]: https://www.iana.org/domains/root
 [2]: http://yeti-dns.org/operators.html